Uihlein family: Shipping and office supplies

-In 1980 Richard and Elizabeth Uihlein founded Uline, a company selling shipping and business supplies, with money they received from Edgar Uihlein.
+In 1980 Richard and Elizabeth Uihlein founded Uline, a company selling shipping and business supplies, with money they received from Richard's father, Edgar Uihlein.
 Richard and Elizabeth have become billionaires as a result of the success of Uline.
 All three of their children are company executives; Duke Uihlein is the Minnesota branch manager, Freddy Goldenberg is the corporate planning manager, and Brian Uihlein is the vice president of merchandising.

 Arts and design

-Steven Uihlein married Italian interior designer Alassandra Branca.
-Alassandra and her son Andrew Uihlein operate an interior design firm and furniture company.
+Steven Uihlein married Italian interior designer Alessandra Branca.
+Alessandra and her son Andrew Uihlein operate an interior design firm and furniture company.
 Their daughter, Anna Lucia Uihlein, is an antique dealer.

 Politics

-Richard and Elizabeth Uihlein have been influential donors to the republican party for years, much like his father who was involved in the John Birch Society and donated to segregationist George Wallace's presidential bid.
+Richard and Elizabeth Uihlein have been influential donors to the Republican party for years, much like Richard's father, who was involved in the John Birch Society and donated to segregationist George Wallace's presidential bid.

 David Vogel Uihlein, Jr., is active in conservative causes.
 He has been a vice chairman of the Lynde and Harry Bradley Foundation since 2001.
 The organization, commonly known as the Bradley Foundation, has been increasingly active in far-right causes, and "has become an extraordinary force in persuading mainstream Republicans to support radical challenges to election rules", including Donald Trump's efforts to overturn the 2020 election results.
 The foundation traces its origins to Lynde and Harry Bradley, founders of the Allen-Bradley Company, the latter of whom is David Uihlein, Jr.'s maternal grandfather.

 Not all of the Uihleins are active in conservative politics; Lynde Bradley Uihlein, sister of David Uihlein, Jr., supports liberal causes and is a donor to Democratic politicians.
 Likewise, Richard's niece, Anna Lucia, is not a supporter of Donald Trump.